ajay-pal-singh/cell_shadow/README.md

 ![Screenshot](https://github.com/ajay-pal-singh/cell_shadow/blob/main/screenShot.png)

 Give shadow to any type of cell easily with this file.

-Just download the file and add "ShadowCardCell.swift" file to your project.
+Download the project and add "ShadowCardCell.swift" file to your project.

 Usage:
 Add this line in cellForItemAt indexPath